ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 <a name="elements-game-concept"></a>
 #### Game Concept
-Link to previously created Game Concept.
+Link to previously created game concept.

 <a name="elements-gameplay-pillars"></a>
 #### Gameplay Pillars
-List 3-5 key game design pillars describing the gameplay.[^1] These should be simple adjectives, for example:
+List 3-5 key game design pillars that describe the gameplay.[^1] These should be simple adjectives, e.g:

 [^1]: This approach comes from Chris Gardiner's GDC talk ["Sunless Skies: A Narrative Postmortem"](https://youtu.be/_sslFBVy5Lc)

-1. Fast: The action should start right away.
+1. Fast: The action should start immediately.
 Player movement should feel quick and agile.
 When players die, they should be able to start over immediately.
-2. Emergent: The game should have very simple player actions and objectives, but create increasingly complex situations through the interaction of various game systems.
+2. Emergent: The game should have very simple player actions and objectives, but create increasingly complex situations through the interaction of different game systems.
 3. Challenging: It should be a real challenge to stay alive for a long time, creating an intense experience.
-4. Rewarding: Learning how the game's ecosystem works and using this knowledge to your advantage should feel extremely rewarding and addicting.
+4. Rewarding: Learning how the game's ecosystem works and using that knowledge to your advantage should feel extremely rewarding and addictive.

 <a name="elements-design-pillars"></a>
 #### Narrative Pillars
-List 3-5 key narrative design pillars describing the mood, atmosphere, and overall direction of the game's narrative.[^1] These can be sentences or quotes conveying a particular tone.
+List 3-5 key narrative design pillars that describe the mood, atmosphere, and overall direction of the game's narrative.[^1] These can be sentences or quotes that convey a certain tone.
 An example from `Sunless Skies`:

 1. Stake your Claim
 2. Who are you, In the Dark?